-- Must be entering their senior year of high school in the fall of 2016.
+- Must be entering his or her senior year of high school in the fall of 2023.

 - Must be a resident or attend high school in any one of the following areas:

 - Chicago, Illinois or the counties of Cook, DuPage, Kane, Lake, McHenry or Will, Illinois

 - Las Vegas, Nevada and suburbs of the area

 - Fairfield, Greens Farms, Redding or Westport, Connecticut.

 - Must have a minimum GPA of 3.0 on a 4.0 scale in the high school you are currently attending, or the equivalent thereof in cases where the applicable high school does not employ a traditional 4.0 system.